By James – Master Electrician, 29 years of experience

-In this article, we’ll show you how to troubleshoot a malfunctioning GFCI outlet, and we’ll go over other things you may want to know about GFCI outlets in the FAQ section.
+We’re going to show you exactly how to troubleshoot a tripped GFCI outlet, so you aren’t left guessing at how to approach it.
+Also, we’ll go over other things you may want to know about GFCI outlets in the FAQ section at the end.

 How Do GFCI Outlets Work?

-GFCI outlets are specifically designed to protect people from getting electrocuted.
-This is in contrast with fuses and circuit breakers, which are intended to prevent electrical fire damage within your home but don’t provide the same kind of personal safety protection that GFCI outlets do.
+GFCI outlets are specifically designed to protect people from getting shocked or electrocuted.
+This is in contrast with fuses and circuit breakers, which are intended to prevent electrical fire damage within your home.
+Fuses and breakers aren’t designed to provide the same kind of personal safety protection that GFCI outlets do.

 Connect with an Appliance Repair Tech